TuckerRasbury/03_GenderData101/README.md

 6. What additional questions or comments you have for the dataset?
 For example: What methodologies were used to collect this data?

 > I would have liked to see more information concerning the income/salary/wage/employment data for the area in which the arrest took place or for the people involved in the incident to get a better sense of the economic context the issue took place in.
 The dataset could also be nuanced by adding factors like number/rate of homelessness/vagrancy in a zipcode, sexuality of those involved in an incident, number of children of those involved, and/or marriage status.

+## Week 2: Gender Data Collection and Processing [October 17-23]
+### Activity: Spot the Biases
+_Description: Review the datasets (2) and take note of any areas of the data that may suffer from biases using terms from the "Examining Bias lesson section.
+Address the prompts._